-In a career of public service and civic leadership spanning the second half of the 20th century, Robert Sargent Shriver, Jr. ("Sarge") confronted a range of seemingly intractable conflicts that pitted Americans against each other, and the United States against the Soviet Union.
-He helped build peace by developing and implementing programs and policies structured to promote long-term, cumulative, peaceable change.
+In a career of public service and civic leadership spanning the second half of the 20th century, Robert Sargent Shriver, Jr. ("Sarge") confronted a range of seemingly intractable conflicts that at times pitted Americans against each other, and at others the United States against other nations.
+He worked to build peace by developing and implementing programs and policies structured to promote long-term, cumulative, peaceable change.

 The key to Shriver's legacy of success as a peacebuilder lies in his ability to create feasible, effective programs that promote human dignity and welfare.
 All the programs he created are informed by a method in peacebuilding he once described as "a formula for practical idealism."

 As Director of the Office of Economic Opportunity in the Johnson Administration in the mid-1960s, Sarge developed a multi-faceted War on Poverty designed to transform the economic and social roots of the conflict over civil rights in America.
 Like the Peace Corps, the programs of the War on Poverty - including Head Start, Job Corps, VISTA, Community Action Program, Legal Services to the Poor, and Foster Grandparents - continue to serve Americans today.

 In the 1970s and 1980s, Sarge addressed the inter-religious tensions at the heart of the conflict in the Middle East by convening, for over five years, the first official Trialogue of the Abrahamic faiths since the Moors ruled medieval Spain.
 He also addressed domestic and global tensions over America's escalating nuclear arms race with the Soviet Union by securing affirmation of a No First Strike policy by senior U.S. foreign policy officials and the U.S. Conference of Catholic Bishops.